From Dark Corner to DOT-COM:

 vote-by-mail approach, sending ballots to the addresses of registered voters.

-mark or punch to indicate a preference.
-Many view that approach as a
+or punch to indicate a preference.
+Many view that approach as a substantial

-substantial departure from traditional election practice because of the
+departure from traditional election practice because of the absence of

-methods saw its most public face to date when Arizona conducted the country's
+voting methods saw its most public face to date when Arizona conducted the

-first legally binding constitutionally protected election using the Internet
+country's first legally binding constitutionally protected election using the

-in March, 2000.
-Also in 2000, the Department of Defense is conducting pilot
+Internet in March, 2000.
+Also in 2000, the Department of Defense is conducting

 Internet in November's general election.